Rosetta Stone Review: The Truth People Hide About This App

 This trend is particularly troubling because it creates a false narrative about language learning.

-It suggests that you can easily achieve true multilingualism with just a few taps on a smartphone screen or a couple of hours with a program like Rosetta Stone.
+It suggests that you can easily achieve true multilingualism with just a few taps on a smartphone screen or a couple of hours with a language learning program like Rosetta Stone.

 But let me tell you, as someone who's dedicated years to language learning, it's not that simple.